 The tender, juicy pieces of pork coated in a sweet gingery sauce, and served over rice?
 Pure comfort food.
 Today I’ll show you how to make this popular mom-style food at home.

-In Japan, this dish is called Shogayaki (生姜焼き).
+In Japan, we call this dish Shogayaki (生姜焼き).
 Shoga (生姜) means ginger and yaki means grill or fry.
-Here, thinly sliced pork is cooked with soy sauce, sake, and mirin along with ginger.
+Here, we cook thinly sliced pork with soy sauce, sake, and mirin along with ginger.

 Each family makes their ginger pork slightly different so you’ll find some variations.
 Some cook it without onion, some make it without any sweetener (no mirin or sugar), some may include garlic, and some may use different cuts of the pork.